 Even though there are over 20,000 marketers using Amplitude today and it was named one of the top 50 marketing softwares by G2, many in the digital marketing analytics field are still unaware of Amplitude.
 Here are the results of a quick poll I did on LinkedIn:

 But with Amplitude’s recent Direct Listing and product enhancements, the movement of marketers turning to Amplitude is definitely picking up steam.
-In many ways our digital optimization system is actually ahead of the dominant analytics vendors like Adobe and Google Analytics.
+In many ways our digital analytics platform is actually ahead of the dominant analytics vendors like Adobe and Google Analytics.
 Here is why we feel that way:

 - Amplitude has had an event-driven architecture since the beginning and this architecture is powered by our proprietary Behavioral Graph.